djimenezsanchez/NaroNet/README.md

 When executed, PCL checks whether a trained CNN is properly trained in the folder named 'Model_Training_xxxx', where xxxx are random letters.
 In case the folder does not exist, PCL creates a new model, stores it in a new 'Model_Training_xxxx' folder, and trains it using the parameter configuration.
 To check whether the CNN has been trained successfully, check the 'Model_training_xxxx' folder and open the 'Contrast_accuracy_plot.png', where you should expect a final contrast accuracy value over 50%.

 Once the CNN is trained, execute again 'NaroNet.preprocess_images' to infer image patch representations from the whole dataset.
 Here, image patches are introduced in the CNN sequentially getting representation vectors back.
-For each image in the dataset a new one vector, creating a list of vectors
+For each image in the dataset, a npy data structure is created consisting of a matrix, where rows are patches, and columns are representation values.
+Here, the two first column values specify the x and y position of the patch in the image.
+In case Patient_to_Image.xlsx exists the npy structure will contain patches from more than one image.

 Once executed you should expect the following folder structure, where Model_Training_xxxx is created during training, and Image_Patch_Representation during inference (in green):